feideconnect/metadata-import/README.md

 This repository holds the job that fetches SAML 2.0 metadata from international federations.
 The only job of the repository is to fetch, parse & validate the metadata, and then store it to a Cassandra store.
 Other jobs that needs access to the metadata can then read it from that repository.

+## Requirements and dependencies

+Running with simplesamlphp and SAML2 lib `dev-master` because of need of the RegistrationInfo support in SAMLParser.php.

 ## Development / testing

 This section goes through the steps for running this script in a development environment.